-You can find your CHESSN on a past Commonwealth Assistance Notice (CAN) issued to you by your provider for that course.
-You can also call your past provider(s) and ask them for your CHESSN.
+You can find your CHESSN on a past Commonwealth Assistance Notice (CAN) issued to you by your Institute for that course.
+You can also call your past Institute(s) and ask them for your CHESSN.

 From 2021, once a student has provided a USI it will become their primary identifier and replace the functionality of the CHESSN.
 More information about the CHESSN can be found here www.studyassist.gov.au/help-loans/your-chessn.

 The Department of Education Science and Technology (DEST) allocates a CHESSN to all commonwealth supported students through MIT or tertiary admissions centre.
 CHESSN enables the monitoring of students’ use of commonwealth assistance.

 A students CHESSN is unique and will enable the student to access information on their FEE-HELP balance from the Study Assist website.